wp-plugins/widget-logic/readme.txt

 Tags: widget, admin, conditional tags
 Requires at least: 2.1
 Tested up to: 2.3.2
-Stable tag: 0.2
+Stable tag: 0.3

 Widget Logic lets you add 'conditional tags' logic from the usual widget admin interface.
-It also adds a 'widget_content' filter.
+It optionally adds a 'widget_content' filter.

 == Description ==
 This plugin gives every widget (even widgets lacking controls) an extra control called "Widget logic".

 This text field allows you to specify any WP conditional tags logic to set when the widget appears.
 Use any standard [Conditional Tags](http://codex.wordpress.org/Conditional_Tags) and even combine them.

+There is also an option to add a wordpress 'widget_content' filter for you to tweak standard widgets to suit your theme.

 == Installation ==